 This object code captures the various penalties, interest, and fees charged for the late payment of general and school taxes.
 These taxes are due and collected by the Townships of Hempstead, North Hempstead, and Oyster Bay as well as the Cities of Glen Cove and Long Beach on January 1, April 1, July 1, and October 1, respectively.
 Upon late payment of these taxes, penalties and fees are applied.
 The towns and cities impose and collect a one percent penalty, calculated from the original due date, when they receive taxes that are one to 20 days overdue (beyond the 40-day grace period).
 Subsequently, the municipalities transfer the delinquent tax to the County, where the County imposes a five percent penalty on the total amount then due (the original principal plus the one percent penalty) and adds a \$180 listing fee at the time of transfer (in accordance with Ordinance 128-2006).
-The County adds a \$90 advertising fees.
+The County adds a \$90 advertising fee to the total in December of that year.
+Thereafter, the County imposes a one percent penalty on the first day of each subsequent month on the total balance, net of the listing and advertising fees.
 The County sells all open taxes as of the last business day before the lien sale, which begins on the third Tuesday in February of each year, to investors, with an additional 10% interest added to the total.
 The County retains the difference in interest between the winning bid rate and the 10% interest assessed on the lien.